caneara/varnish/docs/pages/button.md

 ## Features

-* Opaque or outline format.
+* Opaque or outline format
-* Available in seven colors.
+* Available in seven colors
-* Supports setting an icon.
+* Supports setting an icon
-* Disabled mode and processing mode (with spinner).
+* Disabled mode and processing mode (with spinner)

 ## Demo